Louisiana’s Mitch Landrieu tapped by Biden to oversee infrastructure law - NewsBreak

 WASHINGTON — President Joe Biden on Monday named former New Orleans Mayor Mitch Landrieu to serve as a senior adviser tasked with implementing the $1.2 trillion bipartisan infrastructure package.

-The president is scheduled to sign the infrastructure bill late Monday, and Landrieu will attend.
+The president is scheduled to sign the infrastructure bill late Monday.
+Landrieu and Louisiana Gov. John Bel Edwards will attend.

 “Our work will require strong partnerships across the government and with state and local leaders, business and labor to create good-paying jobs and rebuild America for the middle class,” Landrieu said in a statement.